alaugks/spring-messagesource-xliff/README.md

 ## 3.1 CacheManager Configuration

 You may already have an existing CacheManager configuration.
 If not, the following minimum CacheManager configuration is required.

-All supported [Cache Provider](https://docs.spring.io/spring-boot/docs/2.1.6.RELEASE/reference/html/boot-features-caching.html#boot-features-caching-provider) can be used.
+> [!Note]
-No ExpireDate should be set for the XLIFF translations cache.
+> No ExpireDate should be set for the XLIFF translations cache.

 ### CacheManager with ConcurrentMapCacheManager